 A covered bond is a debt security issued by banks or mortgage companies that is collateralized by a pool of assets ("cover pool").
 Mortgage companies are owned by banks and its sole purpose is the issuance of covered bonds.
-Specifically, when a bank initiates the issuance of a covered bond, the cover pool is transferred from the bank to the mortgage company, which then issues the covered bond.5 A covered bond and the underlying cover pool is subject to three important types of restrictions.
+Specifically, when a bank initiates the issuance of a covered bond, the cover pool is transferred from the bank to the mortgage company, which then issues the covered bond.
+A covered bond and the underlying cover pool is subject to three important types of restrictions.
 First, the quality of the underlying collateral must be high.
 Mortgage loans that are included in the cover pool must have sufficiently low loan-to-value (LTV) ratios.
 The value of the assets in the cover pool must exceed the face value of the covered bond itself, i.e. covered bonds are over-collateralized.
 Second, the cover pool is dynamic: if the quality of certain assets in the covered pool deteriorates and violates the quality requirements, the issuer must replace these assets by other eligible assets or cash.
-Third and finally, if the issuer goes bankrupt throughout the maturity of a covered bond, the cover pool is not enough to satisfy their claims, the covered bond holders have further recourse against the issuer's remaining assets with a higher seniority than other uninsured creditors.
+Third and finally, if the issuer goes bankrupt throughout the maturity of a covered bond, the covered bond holders can seize the asset pool and recover their claims.
+If the liquidation value of the cover pool is not enough to satisfy their claims, the covered bond holders have further recourse against the issuer's remaining assets with a higher seniority than other uninsured creditors.
 As covered bond investors have recourse against both the cover pool and the issuer's other assets, they have dual recourse.